dimitriwauters/PANDI/README.md

 # PANDI

-PANDI is a ***packing detection*** solution built on top of PANDA (https://github.com/panda-re/panda), a platform for Architecture-Neutral Dynamic Analysis.
+PANDI is a ***dynamic packing detection*** solution built on top of PANDA (https://github.com/panda-re/panda), a platform for Architecture-Neutral Dynamic Analysis.
 TODO
 PANDI is currently developed at UCLouvain (Belgium) and is available under [TODO] license.